It's time to rescue those lost mp3s

 - In the iTunes File menu, click Add to Library, and go to the folder with the iPod music files you copied from the device.

 - Click Open.
-The files will now be copied to the iTunes library, plus read the ID3 tags that will reinstate the song titles and other details like album, artist, genre and more.
+The files will now be copied to the iTunes library, plus read the ID3 tags that will reinstate the song titles and other details like the album, artist, genre, and more.

 - Once you’re done, make all the hidden files and folders invisible by using the Terminal command below and pressing the return key after entering each line

 Note: Apple’s FairPlay DRM system is still intact so authorize any music you bought from the iTunes store before playing it.

 Transfer iPod Music to Your Computer Using iPod Transfer Software